 “Ah, there you are,” Tad said, approaching the two.

-Tad shook his head.
+Tad shook his head while sitting on the grass.
 “Great, huh?
 Someone just told me who you are!”

 “Oh.”
 Mike had the civility to look embarrassed.
 “Look, I’m just here for Derrick.
 I didn’t want any attention on me at all.
 Besides, I’m having a great time in the percussion section.
 Never done that before.
 You know, when you concertize like I do, it gets so that you sometimes forget that making music can be such fun.”